oroinc/documentation/user/back-office/sales/orders/create.rst

 4. The Create Order form opens, prepopulated with the information from the shopping list:

-   Amend or add new details to the order, if necessary, as described in :ref:`the Create an Order from Scratch <user-guide--sales--orders--create>` topic.
+   Amend or add new details to the order, as described in :ref:`the Create an Order from Scratch <user-guide--sales--orders--create>` topic.

    .. image:: /user/img/sales/orders/orders_create_fromshoppinglist1.png
-      :alt: The Create Order form prepopulated with the information from the shopping list
+      :alt: The Create Order form is prepopulated with the information from the shopping list

    .. warning:: When you modify the order content, order totals and shipping costs may change.
 Please, review the shipping method selection before saving the order to make sure that the shipping cost is acceptable.

-5. Click **Save** when you are done.
+5. Click **Save**.

-The new order is now created.

    .. image:: /user/img/sales/orders/orders_create_fromshoppinglist2.png
       :alt: The new order just created